Anatomy of the Moltbook hack — 1.5 million API keys in 72 hours

 using (auth.uid() = user_id

 and tenant_id = (auth.jwt() ->> 'tenant')::uuid);Step 4 — Rotate anything that looks like a service-role key.
 If your git history has ever contained a string starting with eyJhbG in a .env file, rotate it now.
-Use the free leak scanner to check.
+Run trufflehog git file://. or gitleaks detect locally to check, or request Securie access for an automated sweep when your repo is enabled.

 What Moltbook did not have that would have helped